USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 # Build Instructions

 The CMAQv5.2 DDM3D installation includes a build script for compiling a version of the CCTM instrumented with DDM.
-For installing CMAQ-DDM, first [http://www.airqualitymodeling.org/cmaqwiki/index.php?title=CMAQv5.0.2_Readme_file#Install_the_CMAQv5.0.2_source_codes_and_scripts download, install, and build the base version of the model].
-Then download the CMAQ DDM3D tar file and untar into the CMAQv5.0.2 home directory:
+For installing CMAQ-DDM, first clone, and build the base version of the model.
+Edit this: Then download the CMAQ DDM3D tar file and untar into the CMAQv5.0.2 home directory:

  cd $M3HOME/../
  tar xvzf CMAQv5.0.2_DDM3D.Apr2014.tar.gz